f0e/blur/docs/config.md

 - dpi scale (0 = auto) - UI scale.
 0 uses the OS scale
 - blur amount tied to fps - Scales blur amount with output FPS when output FPS is changed, keeping the same amount of blur
 - skip queue - Starts rendering videos as soon as they're added instead of queueing them up
+- fully blur first frame - Skips the first frame(s) of blurred renders, which would otherwise not be fully blurred

 ### Preview